 the RHS gives the public.

-We are looking for a minimum of 60 volunteers from all around Britain with access to a garden to take part in a one-year study investigating slug activity in gardens.
+We have recruited and trained 60 volunteers from all around Britain to take part in a one-year study investigating slug activity in their gardens.

-- Be able to survey a garden at night for 30 minutes once a month for a full year
+- Surveying their gardens at night for 30 minutes every four weeks for a full year

 Who is running this project?